simon-i1-h/thickslice/README.txt

 The thickslice is a toy json parser.

 exception:
-- The string cannot contain the null character.
+- The string cannot contain a null character.

 build:
   $ bmake